 You can purchase vanilla sugar in some specialty stores, but it’s really easy to create at home.
 Use homemade vanilla sugar as a 1:1 replacement for regular sugar to add flavor in your coffee, tea, or baking recipes.
 If you try it out, I have free printable labels you can use below.

-Consider this the sequel to my homemade vanilla extract tutorial.
-Today I’m showing you how to make homemade vanilla sugar, a simple yet very special ingredient you can use in your baking.
-It makes a thoughtful homemade gift and only takes a few minutes to throw together.
+Consider this the sequel to the homemade vanilla extract tutorial.
+Today I’m showing you how to make homemade vanilla sugar, a quick and simple yet very special ingredient you can use in your baking.
 Even though there are many vanilla sugar tutorials available online and the process is basically effortless, I’d still love to teach you what I’ve learned after making it myself.

 Video Tutorial: How to Make Vanilla Sugar